Blue Ribbon Awards: History

-In 1966, the "Black Mist Incident," a political scandal centered on the Liberal Democratic Party, that eventually enveloped Japan's baseball industry, led to the temporary suspension of the Blue Ribbon Award (as well as other awards).
+In 1966, the "Black Mist Incident", a political scandal centered on the Liberal Democratic Party, that eventually enveloped Japan's baseball industry, led to the temporary suspension of the Blue Ribbon Award (as well as other awards).
 With many voices asking for the return of the ceremony, in particular those of the younger generation of reporters, in 1975, the awards were revived.
 With the number of Japanese films below those of Western films (7,457 screens in the 60s, 2,443 screens by 1975), the entire film industry was in a period of decline.
 The news of the return of the awards was a motivation to reform the cinematic industry.
 Namikiza had become too small a venue, so the tavern next door had to be rented for the waiting room.

 Although the award is not acclaimed highly on an international level, the Blue Ribbon Awards have become one of the most prestigious national cinema awards in Japan, along with the Kinema Junpo Awards (キネマ旬報賞, Kinema Junpō Shō) and the Mainichi Film Concours (毎日映画コンクール, Mainichi Eiga Konkūru).
 Winning one of these awards is considered to be a great honour.
 In addition, the winning films themselves have a tendency to receive high distinctions in other film festivals around the world.
-Some of the films nominated include The Hidden Fortress (1958), The Insect Woman (1963), Vengeance Is Mine (1979), A Scene at the Sea (1991), Spirited Away (2001), The Twilight Samurai (2002), Nobody Knows (2004) and Battle Royale (2001), Shin Godzilla (2016), Fukushima 50 (2020), and Godzilla Minus One (2023).
+Some of the films nominated include The Hidden Fortress (1958), The Insect Woman (1963), Vengeance Is Mine (1979), A Scene at the Sea (1991), Battle Royale (2000), Spirited Away (2001), The Twilight Samurai (2002), Nobody Knows (2004), Shin Godzilla (2016), Fukushima 50 (2020), and Godzilla Minus One (2023).

 The public event ceremony is hosted by the Best Actor and Best Actress award winners of the previous year, and has been held every year since 1975 until 2020, when it was suspended because of the COVID-19 pandemic.
-It resumed in 2024 for the 66th edition, the hosts being Chieko Baisho and Arashi's Kazunari Ninomiya in this occasion.
-The Association of Tokyo Film Journalists opened on 23 January 2024 an official X (formerly Twitter) account for the Blue Ribbon Awards.
+It resumed in 2024 for the 66th edition, the hosts being Chieko Baisho and Arashi's Kazunari Ninomiya.
+On January 23, 2024, the Association of Tokyo Film Journalists opened an official X (formerly Twitter) account for the Blue Ribbon Awards.